Sarasota Relocation Guide Video

 Relocating To Sarasota?

 First of all, CONGRATS!
+We hope you enjoy our Sarasota Relocation guide.
 You have chosen to relocate to a top 10 small city in the U.S.A. according to WalletHub, the personal-finance website.
 Additionally, Sarasota ranked as the #1 city to retire according to U.S. News & World Report (2017).
 Sarasota ranks a the highest levels of happiness among the country’s 100 biggest metro areas, according to the Gallup-Healthways Well-Being Index!
 Many more accolades have been earned including #1 Beach in the USA according to Dr. Beach (2017).
 Sarasota welcomes an average of 4 million visitors each year.
 There is no wonder, after-all, there are 13 public beaches with over 30 miles of white fluffy sand spread among the beachfront.
-To sum it all up, you are making a BRILLIANT choice to relocate to Sarasota!
+To sum it all up, you are making a BRILLIANT choice to purchase Sarasota real estate!

 The “Snow Bird” Season